AkisueAtsushi/shell_utilities/README.md

 WEBHOOKS="YOUR SLACK WEBHOOK URL"

-#Post message at #general on your slack, Name is "MyBot", Icon is ":ok:" No message header
+#Post message at #general on your slack, Name is "MyBot", Icon is ":ok:", No message header
 echo "Test" | /Directory/to/your/webhooks.sh -u ${WEBHOOKS}

 #To notify your cronjob result